Factbox: Airlines ground flights, count mounting costs of the coronavirus shock

 RYANAIR (RYA.I)

-The Irish airline said on March 16 it would ground most of its aircraft in Europe over the next seven to ten days, expected to cut seat capacity by 80% for the next two months, and could even ground its entire fleet.
+The Irish airline said on March 16 it would ground most of its aircraft in Europe, expected to cut seat capacity by 80% for the next two months, and could even ground its entire fleet.

-The Danish and Swedish governments said on March 17 they had decided to provide guarantees to struggling airline SAS totaling 3 billion Swedish crowns ($302 million).
+The Danish and Swedish governments said on March 17 they would provide guarantees totaling 3 billion Swedish crowns ($302 million) to SAS, which has grounded most of its fleet and temporarily laid off 90% of staff.

 SINGAPORE AIRLINES (SIAL.SI)